BandageWorm/RMS/readme.md

 Attention:
 Button "Bills" will show today's bills (as default) if the "Table NO" left blank.

-Test Manager account:account = M00001,password = 123
+Test Manager account:account = qwe,password = 123